 - 2 fluid ounces witch hazel (low alcohol so it’s not drying – I like this brand) or apple cider vinegar (preferably raw – I use this brand or this homemade apple cider vinegar recipe)

-Shake well before using to make sure the essential oils are well distributed, then spray on skin as needed.
+Shake the after sun spray well to distribute the essential oils.
+Spray on skin as needed.

 Want more research-backed natural remedies?

 No problem, I’ve created a free ebook for you – Kitchen Apothecary: 25+ Natural Remedies Using Ingredients From Your Pantry – as a gift for signing up for my newsletter.
 You’ll also get updates when I post about safe essential oils for pregnant/breastfeeding mamas, exclusive gifts and coupons (I was able to give away a jar of free coconut oil to anyone who wanted it recently!), plus other goodies.

 1. Thring, TS et. al. (2009) Anti-collagenase, anti-elastase and anti-oxidant activities of extracts from 21 plants.
 Retrieved from this PubMed article.

 2. Thring, TS et. al. (2011) Antioxidant and potential anti-inflammatory activity of extracts and formulations.
 Retrieved from this PubMed article.

 3. WebMD.
 Witch Hazel: Uses & Risks.
 Retrieved from WebMD

 4. Kroes, BH et. al. (1992) Anti-inflammatory activity of gallic acid.
 Retrieved from PubMed

 5. Ashraff, Waleed A. (2012) Early Event In Effect of Apple Cider Vinegar On The Induced Burn Healing In Rabbits.
 Retrieved from ResearchGate.net